 - The winner of the EFL Cup qualifies for the UEFA Europa Conference League, which will debut in the 2021-22 season.

 - If either Cup winner also finishes in the top 4, they go to the Champions League and their “cup winner’s spot” goes to the next team in the table that didn’t otherwise qualify for Europe.

-- The winner of the Champions League or Europa League also qualify for next season’s Champions League.
+- The winner of the Champions League or Europa League also qualifies for next season’s Champions League.

-Here is the current breakdown of European qualification in the Premier League:
+Here is the breakdown of European qualification in the Premier League: